 True, successful RPM requires the input and cooperation of every area of the organization.
-A change at this large of a scale must be coordinated and planned.
-Otherwise it is destined to not live up to its value potential, or worst case scenario, fail.
+A change at this large scale must be coordinated and planned.
+Otherwise, it is destined to not live up to its value potential, or worst-case scenario, fail.
 Areas of consideration include:

 - Maintenance teams need to develop a core return process so that valuable cores are returned to the crib for repair.

 - Purchasing departments need to update databases to automate decision-making, such as whether or not a part is repairable.

 - Engineering groups must implement data collectors and sensors, and be able to readily provide this information when needed.

 The benefits of investing in RPM are real.
 For example:

 - Purchasing departments see increased cost savings and lower MRO costs.

 - Finance sees lower inventory cost, lower overhead and more favorable operating costs across the board.

 - Maintenance conducts fewer reactive repairs and can provide more proactive machine repair planning.